sandonjacobs/parking-garage-streams/aws/README.md

 ### Stream Processing Applications
 - **kafka-streams**: The row-aggregates and zone-statistics modules can store their aggregated results in this PostgreSQL database
-- **flink-table-api**: When implemented, can use this database for storing processing results

 ### Data Persistence
 - Store historical parking statistics and analytics